ifazk/mysite-com/README.md

     cd katex-zmq-ipc && npm install

+To make the site your own, do the following
-Modify `templates/default.html` and add correct name in window title.
+- Modify `templates/default.html` and add correct name in window title.
-Modify `templates/nav.html` and add correct urls for contact information.
+- Modify `templates/nav.html` and add correct urls for contact information.
-Modify `Makefile` and add correct `rsync` details.
+- Modify `Makefile` and add correct `rsync` details.
-Modify `images/pic.jpg` and `images/favicon.ico`.
+- Modify `images/pic.jpg` and `images/favicon.ico`.

 # Site Generation
 To build the site, you must have a `katex-zmp-ipc` process running.